Claiming compensation for medical negligence

 Costs

-Your solicitor will also apply for the costs of the action from the defendant.
+Your solicitor will also seek recovery for the costs of the action from the defendant.

 If you have a Conditional Fee Agreement (no win, no fee), you may need to pay a financial contribution to your solicitor’s costs from your damages.
-Your solicitor will advise you of the likely amount at the outset and should keep you updated regularly.
-This is known as a success fee, unrecoverable costs and usually some of the Insurance premium.
+Your solicitor will advise you of the likely amount at the outset and should keep you updated regularly as the costs contribution may include a success fee, unrecoverable costs and usually some of the Insurance premium.

 Compensation